apimation/apimation-docs/docs/yaml-tests.md

 test: set `mandatory property key and constant value to define the test yaml type as test set`
 name: string `Name label of test set, used to trigger test set execution in cli client`
 description: string `Name label of test set`
-cases:
-  - "Task reservation in a new workspace"
+cases: `list of test case names to be included in test set`
+  - string
+  ...
 ```

 ## Test case yaml doc